 Most people in early recovery, from whatever they define as their problem, fall into this same trap.
-The person who has neglected their heath wants to get into shape lose weight and become healthier and they want to do this by Friday.
+The person who has neglected their health wants to get into shape lose weight and become healthier and they want to do this by Friday.

 Recovering from a lifelong issue does not happen in large sudden ways.
 It begins with some basic changes that you keep doing.
 It is the maintenance part that is so essential, yet so hard to make a part of any self-change program.

-The first week in recovery many a person wants to get a job, go back to school full-time, start a new relationship and pay off all their back bills.
+The first week in recovery many a person wants to get a job, go back to school full-time, start a new relationship, and pay off all their back bills.
 Early recovery is a time to focus on what bad habits you need to weed out of your life and to begin to think about what you want this new life to look like when you are done.
 Do you want a whole new healthier you or are you just trying to lose the weight by the time of the reunion?

 It is easy to overwhelm yourself when you first start a self-change program, the result is that the whole self-improvement program goes out the window.

 Make small changes and stay with them.
 Those small changes in your life repeated often enough result in major life improvements.